 Can any Auto Body Shop Repair Aluminum?

-Why are cars, trucks and SUV’s being made of aluminum?
+Why are cars, trucks, and SUVs being constructed of aluminum?

-Aluminum is becoming the material of choice because it is lightweight allowing for better fuel efficiency, and demonstrates superior strength compared to steel during a collision.
+Aluminum is becoming the material of choice because it is lightweight allowing for better fuel efficiency.
+In addition, this metal demonstrates superior strength compared to steel during a collision.

 If my vehicle is made of aluminum do I need special repair?

-Yes, repairing aluminum panels is very different from repairing steel.
+Repairing aluminum panels is not the same as repairing steel.
 For example, removing a dent in an aluminum panel is different because the material is stronger than steel.
 Repairing the area of impact without damaging the surrounding metal can be difficult, and requires special skill, welding materials and other equipment.

 Doug Richman, vice president of engineering for Kaiser Aluminum and technical committee chairman at the Aluminum Transportation Group says, “Technicians need aluminum-specific knowledge to do repairs properly, If they don’t have this training, it’s not likely they would be able to fix things correctly and in a time-efficient manner.”